carbon-language/carbon-lang/clang/docs/UsersManual.rst

       -fno-debug-macro        Do not emit macro debug information -fno-delayed-template-parsing
                               Disable delayed template parsing
-      -fno-sanitize-address-poison-class-member-array-new-cookie
+      -fno-sanitize-address-poison-custom-array-cookie
-                              Disable poisoning array cookies when using class member operator new[] in AddressSanitizer -fno-sanitize-address-use-after-scope
+                              Disable poisoning array cookies when using custom operator new[] in AddressSanitizer -fno-sanitize-address-use-after-scope
                               Disable use-after-scope detection in AddressSanitizer
       -fno-sanitize-blacklist Don't use blacklist file for sanitizers